someparty/someparty/source/articles/2020-01-19-mark-zuckerberg.html.markdown

 [Watch: Dboy - "Red Ultra Glide" @ YouTube](https://youtu.be/daQOnUj4mYA "#")

-Halifax's wry, literate indie-rock quartet [Nap Eyes](https://napeyes.bandcamp.com/) have a new full-length on the way this spring titled *Snapshot of a Beginner*.
+Halifax's wry, literate indie rock quartet [Nap Eyes](https://napeyes.bandcamp.com/) have a new full-length on the way this spring titled *Snapshot of a Beginner*.
 The record, which follows-up 2018's *I'm Bad Now*, arrives March 27 with [Royal Mountain](https://www.royalmountainrecords.com/), [Jagjaguwar](https://jagjaguwar.com/), and [Paradise of Bachelors](http://www.paradiseofbachelors.com/) carrying it in various territories.
 It'll be the band's fourth outing.

 The announcement arrived alongside the jangle-pop lead single "Mark Zuckerberg," replete with a beautifully hypnotic animated video.
 In a statement the band commented: